Lanovaz/shattered-glass/README.md

 5. The ability to optionally transform shards, for example, into image files such as Portable Network Graphic (PNG) files, for storage on cloud-based image storage services such as Google Photos or Facebook.
-I have successfully stored 100's of GB of data on a (15GB) free Google Photos account.
+I have successfully stored 100's of GB of data without additional cost on a 15GB-limit free Google Photos account.

 I have created a version of ShatteredGlass written entirely in Javascript [6].
 This implies that ShatteredGlass can run on any